tunapanda/TI-wp-content-theme/CONTRIBUTE.md

 1. Select "Upload" on the right hand side.
 2. Add a Title for your swagifact.
 3. Click "Choose File" and select the H5P swagifact you would like to upload.
-4. Click the "Create" button.
+4. Click the blue "Create" button.
-5. Click "Add New" on the left side again and repeat steps 1-3 as needed.
+5. Click "Add New" on the left side again and repeat steps 1-4 as needed.

 [INSERT ADD NEW AGAIN IMAGE]